Nimitz Search FAQs

 If your item is available in full-text online, you will see the words "Available Online" or "Full Text Online" after the citation.
 For these items, just click the title and one of two things will happen.
 Either you will be taken directly to the article, or you will go to an intermediate page where you can pick one of multiple resources which can provide the article.

 Sometimes, your item will not be a part of the Nimitz Library collections.
-Be sure to note the citation of the resource before you click it, so that you can place an interlibrary loan request to have the item sent to us from another library.
+Be sure to note the citation of the resource before you click it, so that you can place an interlibrary loan request (USNA only) to have the item sent to us from another library.

 Is Nimitz Search usable with mobile interfaces?